When it comes to business networking is there a professional impact of being childfree?

 What if you’re not in the club?

 For my part, I am a member of a Facebook group that offers brilliant PR advice and support for entrepreneurs and small businesses regardless of parental status.
 Nevertheless, for a short while, I did wonder if I should be there, as there seemed to be an awful lot of new mums starting businesses, sharing tips etc in the community.
-At certain times I felt a little alienated as a member and wondered who might be interested in tlfw if I shared our info.
+The conversations in the group started off about business and asking for advice or feedback but inevitably at some point things turned to sleep routines and school runs.
+If I am honest it was alienating.
+At certain times I felt a little excluded as a member and wondered who might be interested in tlfw if I shared our info.
 Am I in the wrong group?
 Will I be offered the same level of support or get the brush off?
+Would it be assumed that I was not one of them because we didn’t share the same type of daily grind?

 However, a discussion cropped up around the experiences of the childfree following a link share to an article about social prejudice.
 The conversation was full of insightful points and experiences about stigma surrounding the childfree, and the one that really grabbed my attention came from a woman asking